icebert04/icebert04.github.io/_posts/2018-2-12-why-jollibee-saved-my-life.md

 So I brought my date home, and soon invited her to another date and another and another.
 I can't remember how many dates we've been.
 We've been doing this for so many years.
 Sometimes with our kids, sometime it's just us.

 But for me, the most memorable one is Jollibee.
+I am thankful not because Jollibee gave a good view of our town's old church, nor Jose Rizal, and not even the Full Moon.
+I am forever grateful because Jollibee gave me a perfect date and a loving wife who I am happily married for 16 years.